roboscienceorg/book/source/SciPy/Probability.rst

     plt.show()

+.. _`fig:samplescatterplot`:
 .. figure:: SciPyFigures/randomvals.*
    :width: 95%
    :align: center

-   A scatter type plot.[fig:samplescatterplot]
+   Scatter type plots.  a) A scatter type plot.
-   A line with lots of noise.[fig:samplenoisylineplot]
+   b)  line with lots of noise.

 Above we are sampling from a single normal distribution (univariate), however, later on we will need to sample from multivariate distribution.